A young lady seamlessly manages her travel plans, glancing at her smartwatch while confidently holding her passport.

 How long does it take to get an expedited passport?

-Expedited passports take 5 to 7 weeks to process, and that doesn’t include shipping times.
-Shipping can add up to 4 weeks to the processing timeline.
+Expedited passports take 2 to 3 weeks to process, and that doesn’t include shipping times.
+Shipping can add up to 2 weeks to the processing timeline, so if you’re in a rush, you’ll want to pay for faster delivery both ways.

 How to apply for a new passport with expedited services